One of the Earliest Obtainable Modern Maps of Russia

 From Ortelius' Theatrum Orbis Terrarum, the first modern atlas.
 The map was engraved by Franz Hogenberg from an original by Anthony Jenkinson of the English Muscovy Company drawn in 1562.

-Anthony Jenkinson travelled to Bukhara in 1557-59 and to Russia three more times thereafter, but into Asia (as far as Persia) during only one of these trips.
+Anthony Jenkinson traveled to Bukhara in 1557-59 and to Russia three more times thereafter, but into Asia (as far as Persia) during only one of these trips.
 The vignettes are based upon Marco Polo's travels, and include over a dozen indigenous and mythical scenes, costumed locals and animals.

 Abraham Ortelius is perhaps the best known and most frequently collected of all sixteenth-century mapmakers.
 Ortelius started his career as a map colorist.
 In 1547 he entered the Antwerp guild of St Luke as afsetter van Karten.
 His early career was as a business man, and most of his journeys before 1560, were for commercial purposes.
 In 1560, while traveling with Gerard Mercator to Trier, Lorraine, and Poitiers, he seems to have been attracted, largely by Mercator’s influence, towards a career as a scientific geographer.
 From that point forward, he devoted himself to the compilation of his Theatrum Orbis Terrarum (Theatre of the World), which would become the first modern atlas.